 Your immune system is here to keep you happy and healthy — protecting you from getting sick and fighting off infections when they happen.
-Heading into cold and flu season during the COVID-19 pandemic, you’re probably wondering how to best care for your immune system.
+Heading into cold and flu season, you’re probably wondering how to best care for your immune system.
 Here’s what you should know.

 Eat a balanced diet.